UofT-EcoSystem/CSCD70/Assignment1-Introduction_to_LLVM/README.md

 ## Changelog

-- Fixed the incorrect path to the optimization pass shared library `FunctionInfo.so`.
+- Fixed the incorrect path to the shared library `FunctionInfo.so`.
 - Added two FAQs regarding the local optimizations part of the assignment.